harutekku/Various-Markdown-Notes/x86/GCCInlineAssembly.md

 ### Extended syntax
 - Since compiler has no idea what you put inside `__asm__` macro, you may clobber some registers you aren't supposed to
-- You can prevent this by letting compiler know what exact registers you're using plus what variables you're referencing
+- You can prevent this by letting compiler know which exact registers you're using plus which variables you're referencing

 ```C
 __asm__ (